dp30-sub/SEMESTRAL-BREAKDOWN/README.md

 **📚Grade**<br>

 Each day in the game:<br>
-  -A random event may occur<br>
+  - A random event may occur<br>
-  -Your stats will be updated<br>
+  - Your stats will be updated<br>
-  -You must make decisions that affect your performance<br>
+  - You must make decisions that affect your performance<br>
-  -The goal is to finish the semester without failing<br>
+  - The goal is to finish the semester without failing<br>
-  -Events (e.g., ExamWeekEvent) influence your stats based on conditions like energy, stress, etc.<br>
+  - Events (e.g., ExamWeekEvent) influence your stats based on conditions like energy, stress, etc.<br>

 ```
 if (player.getEnergy() >= 60) {